bart-sokolowski/browser-image-uploader/README.md

-Application Structure
-Controller
+# **Application Structure**

+## **Controller**

 The application exposes a single controller with two endpoints:

-GET – Returns the upload view.
+-   **GET** -- Returns the upload view.

-POST – Handles image submission, validation, saving, and response display.
+-   **POST** -- Handles image submission, validation, saving, and response display.

-ViewModel
+## **ViewModel**

-Image data is transferred using the ImageUploadViewModel, which contains:
+Image data is transferred using the **ImageUploadViewModel**, which
+contains:

-The uploaded file (IFormFile)
+-   The uploaded file (`IFormFile`)

-Validation and error messages
+-   Validation and error messages

-Upload success state
+-   Upload success state

-The resulting image URL or path
+-   The resulting image URL or path

 This provides a clean separation between the UI and controller logic.

-Storage Modes

-The app can operate in two modes:
+# **Storage Modes**

+The application supports two image storage implementations:

-Azure – Images are stored in an Azure Blob Storage container.
+-   **Azure** -- Images are stored in an Azure Blob Storage container.

-FileSystem – Images are stored locally (e.g., wwwroot/uploads).
+-   **FileSystem** -- Images are stored locally (for example:
+    `wwwroot/uploads`).

-Two services implement the IImageStorageService interface:
+Two services implement the **IImageStorageService** interface:

-AzureBlobImageStorageService

-FileSystemImageStorageService
+-   `AzureBlobImageStorageService`
+-   `FileSystemImageStorageService`

-Both services implement the SaveImageAsync method, allowing the application to switch storage implementations without modifying controller logic.
-This design makes the storage layer extensible and easily replaceable.
+Both services implement `SaveImageAsync`, which allows the application to switch storage mechanisms without modifying controller logic.\
+This design makes the storage layer extensible and easy to replace or expand.

-Storage mode is determined using configuration and environment variables.
+Storage mode is controlled through configuration and environment variables.

-Image Processing
+# **Image Processing**

-The project uses the SixLabors.ImageSharp package for safe and cross-platform image handling.
+The project uses the **SixLabors.ImageSharp** library for safe and cross-platform image handling.\
 It is used to:

-Load images without locking the filesystem
+-   Load images without locking the filesystem\

-Read image metadata such as width and height
+-   Read metadata such as image width and height\

-Support validation logic that ensures uploaded images do not exceed the maximum allowed dimensions (1024x1024)
+-   Support validation that prevents uploading images exceeding the maximum dimensions (1024×1024)

-Validation Flow
+# **Validation Flow**

-When an image is uploaded, the following validation steps are performed:
+When an image is uploaded, the following validation checks are

-Check that a file is provided
+performed:

+-   The file exists\
-Check for allowed content types (JPG or PNG)
+-   The content type is allowed (JPG or PNG)\

-Check for allowed file extensions
+-   The file extension is valid\

-Check that image dimensions do not exceed 1024x1024
+-   The image dimensions do not exceed **1024 × 1024**

-If validation fails, the appropriate error message is placed in the ViewModel and displayed on the upload view.
+If validation fails, an appropriate error message is added to the ViewModel and shown on the upload view.

-If validation passes:
+If validation succeeds:

-The image is loaded and saved using the selected storage mode
+-   The image is loaded and saved using the selected storage mode\

-A database record is created for the upload
+-   A database record for the image upload is created

-Database Storage
+# **Database Storage**

-Uploaded images are logged in a local SQLite database using Entity Framework Core.
+Uploaded image references are stored in a local SQLite database using Entity Framework Core.

-The AppDbContext is configured to use SQLite
+-   The `AppDbContext` is configured to use SQLite.

-The ImageUploadReference model stores metadata such as:
+-   The `ImageUploadReference` model stores:

-Original file name
+    -   Original file name\

-Stored file name
+    -   Stored file name\

-Content type
+    -   Content type\

-Image dimensions
+    -   Image dimensions\

-Storage mode used
+    -   Storage mode used\

-Upload timestamp
+    -   Upload timestamp

-A migration was created and applied to generate the SQLite database schema locally.
+A migration was created and applied to generate the SQLite database schema.

-User Interface
+# **User Interface**

 After a successful upload:

-The stored image reference (URL or local path) is passed back through the ViewModel
+-   The stored image URL or local path is added to the ViewModel\

-The image is rendered in the Razor view (Upload.cshtml) along with a success message
+-   The image is displayed in the Razor view (`Upload.cshtml`)\

-Configuration
+-   A success message is shown to the user

+# **Configuration**

-Settings are managed through appsettings.json and environment-specific overrides.
-The relevant configuration structure is:
+Application settings are managed in **appsettings.json** and environment-specific overrides.

+Example configuration:

     "ConnectionStrings": {
       "DefaultConnection": "Data Source=app.db;",
-  "AzureBlobStorage": "AZURE_STORAGE_KEY"
+      "AzureBlobStorage": "AZURE_STORAGE_CONN_STRING"
     },

     "Storage": {
       "Mode": "FILE_SYSTEM or AZURE",
       "LocalPath": "uploads"
     },

     "Azure": {
       "ContainerName": "DEFAULT_CONTAINER_NAME"
     }